-- the second row, the numbers are shifted to the right by one column. i.e, 1 is stored at 2nd column now and so on.
+- In the second row, the numbers are shifted to the right by one column. i.e, 1 is stored at 2nd column now and so on.

 - In the third row, the numbers are shifted to the right by two columns. i.e, 1 is stored at 3rd column now and so on.

-Note: There may be more than one possible configuration of a n x n latin square.
+Note: There may be more than one possible configuration of a n x n Latin square.

 1 2 3 4 5 5 1 2 3 4 4 5 1 2 3 3 4 5 1 2 2 3 4 5 1

 This article is contributed by Pratik Agarwal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.